microsoft/accessibility-insights-windows/docs/RulesOverview.md

-Open | if the violation can be conclusively determined by the tool but may or may not represent an accessibility issue Note | if the violation cannot be conclusively determined by the tool and may or may not represent an accessibility issue Warning | if the violation represents an unambiguous accessibility issue but cannot be conclusively determined by the tool RuleExecutionError | if a problem occured while executing the test
+Open | if the violation can be conclusively determined by the tool but may or may not represent an accessibility issue Note | if the violation cannot be conclusively determined by the tool and may or may not represent an accessibility issue Warning | if the violation represents an unambiguous accessibility issue but cannot be conclusively determined by the tool RuleExecutionError | if a problem occurred while executing the test

 _Note:_ EvaluationCode.NotApplicable is never returned by the Evaluate method of the Rule class.
 It indicates that the rule in question is not applicable to the given situation.
 For example, a rule which checks for specific patterns on a button is not applicable to an edit control.